 At Scotch Orchard, we believe that every child should have access to high-quality maths education through a ‘teaching for mastery’ approach.
 The phrase ‘teaching for mastery’ describes the elements of classroom practice and school coherence that combine to give pupils the best chances of mastering Maths.
 Our aim is to develop confident mathematicians who acquire a deep, long-term, secure and adaptable understanding of the subject.

-In Year 6, the NCETM’s Five Big Ideas for Mastery underpins the planning of lessons to support us in ensuring children are proficient in their ability to fluently recall facts and prior knowledge, reason confidently and problem-solve independently.
-Children spend time becoming true masters of content: applying and justifying their knowledge in multiple ways
+We use ‘Power Maths’ to support us in ensuring children are proficient in their ability to fluently recall facts and prior knowledge, reason confidently and problem-solve independently.
+Children spend time becoming true masters of content: applying and justifying their knowledge in multiple ways.

 |Science||Evolution & Inheritance||Light Electricity||Living Things & their Habitats Animals, including Humans|